tibs/fish-and-chips-and-kafka-talk/slides.rst

 * between components on a Set Top Box

+* configuration between microservices

 * to / from Internet of Things devices, and their support systems

-* configuration between microservices

 Kafka is a very good fit for the IoT cases, maybe less so for the others

+..
+Respectively, maybe want:

+   * zeromq or similar - lightweight, fast (or, of course kbus <smile>)
+   * a state machine and/or a persistent key/value store
+   * Apache Kafka

 What I want from messaging
 --------------------------